YugabyteDB-Samples/openai-pgvector-lodging-service/README.md

 ## Start the Database

 The pgvector extension is supported by both PostgresSQL and YugabyteDB.
 Follow the steps below for starting a database instance using a docker image with pgvector.

+(Note, the sample data set includes embeddings generated with the `text-embedding-ada-002` model.
+If you need to use a different model, preload the data following the instructions below and then use the `backend/node/embeddings_generator.js` to regenerate the embeddings using your model).

 ### YugabyteDB